 - Alcohol and Drug Abuse Support Services

-Student Affairs will assist students seeking help for alcohol and drug abuse problems through various functions.
+Student Life will assist students seeking help for alcohol and drug abuse problems through various functions.

 - Assessment – meeting with students to assess the extent of their problem with alcohol or other drugs.